GoogleCloudPlatform/cloud-builders-community/remote-builder/README.md

 1. Machines in a particular network
 1. Pre-emptibility

-In these cases you can leverage Container Builder to trigger your builds and manage their workflow but run the actual build steps on an instance with exactly the configuration you need.
+In these cases you can leverage Cloud Build to trigger your builds and manage their workflow but run the actual build steps on an instance with exactly the configuration you need.